 - 5. Ensure that any processes or applications that might use the adapter are stopped. - 6.
-Refer to "PCI Hot-Plug Manager Access" on page 371, and follow the steps in the access procedure to select PCI Hot Plug Manager.
+Refer to "PCI Hot-Plug Manager Access" on page 383, and follow the steps in the access procedure to select PCI Hot Plug Manager.
 Then return here to continue. - 7.
 Select Unconfigure a Device and press Enter. - 8.
 Press F4 to display the Device Names menu. - 9.
 Select the adapter you are removing. - 10.
 Use the Tab key to answer NO to Keep Definition and YES to Unconfigure Child Devices.
 Press Enter. - 11.
 The ARE YOU SURE screen displays.
 Press Enter to verify the information.
-Successful unconfiguration is indicated by the 0K message displayed next to the Command field at the top of the screen. - 12.
+Successful unconfiguration is indicated by the 0K message displayed next to the Command field at the top of the - 12.
 Label and disconnect all cables attached to that adapter. - 13.
 Press F3 to return to the PCI Hot-Plug Manager menu. - 14.
-Select Replace/Remove a PCI Hot-Plug Adapter and press Enter.
-The Replace/Remove a PCI Hot-Plug Adapter menu displays.
+Select List PCI Hot-Plug Slots. - 15.
+If the List PCI Hot-Plug Slots menu indicates that the slot is not empty, go to step 16.

-- 15. Move the cursor to select the adapter that you are removing and press Enter.
-(The description entry displays as unknown). - 16.
+- 16. If the List PCI Hot-Plug Slots menu indicates that the slot is empty, do the following: - a.
+Select F3 to cancel. - b.
+Select Add PCI Hot-Plug Adapter, and press Enter.
+The display screen indicates that the PCI slot is empty. - c.
+On the display screen, select the indicated empty slot.
+Look at the adapter you intend to remove.
+A slow blinking amber LED located next to the adapter on the PCI riser card indicates that the slot has been identified.
+Press Enter.
+The adapter has been put into the action state. - d.
+Disconnect any cables that are connected to the adapter being removed. - e.
+Completely remove the hot-plug adapter from the slot.
+The LED goes off. - f.
+Go to step 24 on page 391. - 17.
+Move the cursor to select the adapter that you are removing and press Enter.
+(The description entry displays as unknown). - 18.
 Press the Tab key until the entry field displays the remove operation and then press the Enter key.
-Follow the instructions that display on the screen until you are instructed to remove the adapter. - 17.
-When you are instructed to remove the adapter from the adapter slot, disconnect any cables that are connected to the adapter being removed. - Before handling any card, board, or memory DIMM, be sure to use your electrostatic discharge strap to minimize static-electric discharge.
-Refer to "Handling Static-Sensitive Devices" on page 348. - 19.
+Follow the instructions that display on the screen until you are instructed to remove the adapter. - 19.
+When you are instructed to remove the adapter from the adapter slot, disconnect any cables that are connected to the adapter being removed. - 20.
+Before handling any card, board, or memory DIMM, be sure to use your electrostatic discharge strap to minimize static-electric discharge.
+Refer to "Handling Static-Sensitive Devices" on page 363. - 21.
 If you are removing a long adapter, make note of how the back edge of the adapter slides into the molded grooves located on the back wall of the PCI cooling fan bracket.